The Complete Guide to Nail Art Foils

-When using nail foil with gel polish be sure to use a specific foil gel.
+When using nail foil with gel polish, be sure to use a specific foil gel.
 This is best for adhesion.
 Foils won't always adhere to the natural tacky layer of gel polish.
-You can also get foil glue which you can use with regular nail polish.
-You apply this as a layer over regular polish and allow to dry and go clear before applying the foil.
-This type of foil glue doesn't need to be cured.

 How to use nail foil with gel?

-Simply add some foil gel over your regular gel mani and cure to adhere your foils to.
-You can either apply over the whole nail or do some intricate designs by applying the foil gel with a nail art brush.
+Simply add some foil gel over your regular gel mani and cure to adhere to your foils.
+Then, you can either apply it over the whole nail or do some intricate designs by applying the foil gel with a nail art brush.

 How to use nail transfer foil without glue?

-If you don't have transfer gel we can't guarantee your foil will fully adhere to your nail.
-You can try to transfer the foil into the tacky layer of your gel polish once cured, but it may come off patchy.
-If this is the look you're going for then great!
+If you don't have transfer gel, we can't guarantee your foil will fully adhere to your nail.
+Once cured, you can try to transfer the foil into the tacky layer of your gel polish, but it may come off patchy.
+If this is the look you're going for, then great!